Financial: Employee 401(k) Savings Plan

-Most employees age 18 or older are eligible to participate in the 401(k).
+Eligible employees age 18 or older may participate in the 401(k).
 Eligible employees are 100% vested in their account, which means the account cannot be forfeited or reduced (other than with respect to market fluctuations).

 Below are some of the plan's available options –

-- Annually State Farm contributes $300 into the account of each eligible employee and may match employee contributions up to $900, provided profitability targets are achieved.
+- Annually State Farm contributes $300 into the account of each eligible employee, and for qualifying participants, the Company will match employee contributions dollar for dollar up to $900.

 - Contributions may be elected based on a dollar amount or a whole percentage, and contributions will apply evenly over all pay periods.
 If a percentage is elected, the rate is calculated on your available bi-weekly income amount.
 The maximum amount you will be allowed to contribute to the plan each year is set by the Internal Revenue Service (IRS).